cunarist/app-template/README.md

 This template provides instant capabilities to developers who want to embrace the power of **Rust** and **Flutter** together.
 Simply duplicate this template and you're ready to go!

 Based on the default Flutter template, many popular packages and modifications are applied to make sure everything is super-ready.
-Future scalability and performance are taken into account
+Future scalability and performance are taken into account.

 Extra features added to the default Flutter template are: